scotws/cthulhu/docs/SAN.md

 ### Single Characters and Strings

-Single characters are marked in single quotes (`lda.# 'a'`).
-Because of the way Python 3 handles characters, the Unicode value is used, but might not fit into the register.
-Strings are marked in double quotes (`.byte "Kaylee"`).

-(The
-assembler enforces not using double quotes for single characters (`"a"`) to prevent errors.)
+Single characters that are to be converted to ASCII values are in double quotes just like strings (`lda.# "a"`).
+Note that though the code can be in Unicode (labels, etc), strings for the 65816 themselves are currently still only ASCII.

 ### Modifiers and Math